mcandre/unmake/SYNTAX.md

 make users are advised to generally familiarize with basic make usage, syntax, and semantics, in order to resolve problems faster.

+Note that make is not aware of the significance of the makefile's own timestamp when calculating whether a build is out of date.
+Whenever altering a makefile's contents, we recommend to reset the build, then redo the build.
+Such as running `make clean`, then `make`.

 ## UTF-8

 UNIX text files use UTF-8.
 Other encodings are likely to cause text processing problems with make and other UNIX components.